orgicus/sparkfun-nvidia-ai-innovation-challenge-2324/README.md

 [Dusty Franklin](https://github.com/dusty-nv) has provided awesome step by step guides on installing each one.

-We're going to look at a [Vision Transformers](https://www.jetson-ai-lab.com/vit/index.html).
+We're going to look at [Vision Transformers](https://www.jetson-ai-lab.com/vit/index.html).

 For example, if you follow the [EfficientViT](https://www.jetson-ai-lab.com/vit/tutorial_efficientvit.html) it should be possible to infer from a video (live or pre-recorded).

-**Strobe warning**: segmentation colour change per element per frame which can appear as strobbing.
+**Strobe warning**: segmentation colour change per element per frame which can appear as strobing.

 https://github.com/orgicus/sparkfun-nvidia-ai-innovation-challenge-2324/assets/189031/95cb26b5-5bb3-426e-a098-03fb5c69f283

 A better idea is to use the [TAM](https://www.jetson-ai-lab.com/vit/tutorial_tam.html) model.
-It allows cliking on a part of an image to segment, then track.
+It allows clicking on a part of an image to segment, then track.

 ![TAM click to track](assets/orin-TAM-select.png)

-Here are few examples adding a track/mask pe person:
+Here are few examples adding a track/mask per person:

 https://github.com/orgicus/sparkfun-nvidia-ai-innovation-challenge-2324/assets/189031/d4988a94-6525-4f43-8dff-f089b680b66d